outdreamer/build-a-cure-1/docs/reference/bio_terms.md

 	- y-shaped protein produced by plasma cells that neutralizes pathogens, either by binding to tag an antigen so the immune system attacks the pathogen with the antigen, or by binding to interfere with pathogenic activity

 	- a typical antibody is composed of two immunoglobulin (Ig) heavy chains & two Ig light chains

+	- paratope: the part of the antibody that binds to the antigen

 ## Processes